CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Control Problem

-The depth of field is the space of the scene that will appear acceptably in focus in the image.
-Our solution autonomously controls the depth of field of the camera depending on the kind of shot we want to record, the feeling we want to transmit, or the part of the image we want to highlight.
-According to specialized literature in cinematography and camera optics~\cite{greenleaf_dof}, ~\cite{bass2010handbook}, the depth of field of the image is delimited by two main points, the near, $D_{n}$ and the far, $D_{f},$ distances.
+Our solution autonomously controls the camera depth of field, which represents the space of the scene that appears acceptably in focus in the image.
+According to specialized literature in cinematography and optics~\cite{greenleaf_dof}, ~\cite{bass2010handbook}, the image depth of field is delimited by two points, the near, $D_{n}$ and the far, $D_{f}$ distances.
+The space of the scene between $D_{n}$ and $D_{f}$ is in focus, the rest appears blurry in the image.

-In order to relate these distances to the camera intrinsics it is convenient to describe first the HyperFocal Distance, $H_{k}$, which is the distance where projected points will be in perfect focus.
-The Hyperfocal distance is calculated as follows:
+In order to relate these distances to the camera intrinsics it is convenient to describe first the HyperFocal Distance, $H_{k}$.
+Placing the focus distance at that distance, the depth of field gets its maximum amplitude. $H_{k}$ is calculated as follows:

-where $c$ is the circle of confusion, a constant parameter of the camera that expresses the limit of acceptable sharpness and affects to the field of view.
+where $c$ is the circle of confusion, a constant parameter that depends on the model of the camera and expresses the limit of acceptable sharpness, affecting to the field of view.
+The near distance, $D_{n,k}$, represents the closest distance to the camera where the focus of the projected points is acceptable,